simbo1905/simple-record-store/readme.md

 1. Supports a file of byte length Long.MAX_VALUE and a maximum of Integer.MAX_VALUE entries.
 1. Records must have a unique key.
 The maximum size of keys is fixed for the life of the store.
 1. Uses an in-memory HashMap of the position of records and their length to speed up queries.
-The intention is to make it easier to override with faster in-memory structures.
 1. The records are held in a single `RandomAccessFile` comprising of:
    1. A header which is the number of records.
    2. An index region which is all the headers with possibly some free space at the end.